jefdaj/STAR-Vote/README.md

 - a *ballot reading station* that can scan a filled paper ballot and read it to the voter (for accessibility purposes)
 - a *vote submission station* at which voters can cast their completed ballots.

+The plan is roughly:

+- [ ] Update the old code and get everything running on current Haskell and Nix infrastructure
+- [ ] Add demos and user-friendly documentation
+- [ ] Swap out the "public, append-only bulletin board" and use the Cardano blockchain for all public communication
+- [ ] Swap out the back-end applications for versions built on top of ATALA PRISM

-Once the bugs are worked out and everyone trusts it, the next step will be to relax the in-person voting requirements and move toward the convenient system on your smartphone that everyone is really envisioning.
+Once the bugs are worked out and everyone trusts it, the next step will be to relax the in-person voting requirements and move toward the more convenient system on your smartphone that everyone is really envisioning.

 ### Voter Flow Overview